Frederick Idle vs. Philip Gaines: Chancery Cause, Grayson County (Part 2 of 2)

 Zoom in to read each word clearly.

 Some images may have writing in several directions.
 To rotate an image, hold down shift-Alt and use your mouse to spin the image so it is readable.

-Q. Did you see him frequently about that time?
-A Yes I have seen him pretty often about that time.
-Q. Did you hear of his being sick?
-A No I do not rember that I did hear any thing about his sickness.
-Q. Does Drink frequently make Idle sick A. No not that I know of Q. Where not frequent meetings had between F. Idle and Charles in March last at your house?
-A Never but once.
-Q. What time of the day was that?
-A. It was in the night.
-Q. What time was it in the month?
-A. I cannot tell.
-Q. Had they any privat conversation?
-A. I do not recollect, it seems to me that when Charles went to start Mr. Idle went out of the house with him.
-Q. Did Mr Idle return to the house?
-A. I cannot recollect.
-Q. Was William Cornwell there at that time?
-A. If he was I have forgotten it.
-Q. What was the conversation that passed between Idle & you Just before I called you to the book?
-A. We were talking about me executing Cornwells property.
-Quest. by Comps.
+q.
+Did you see him frequently about that time?
+A Yes I have seen him pretty often about that time? q.
+Did you hear of his being sick?
+A No I do not rember that I did hear any thing about his sickness. q.
+Does Drink frequently make Idle sick.
+A. No not that I know of. q.
+Were not frequent meetings had between F. Idle and Charles in March last at your house?
+A Never but once. q.
+What time of the day was that?
+A. It was in the night. q.
+What time was it in the month?
+A. I cannot tell. q.
+Had they any privit conversation?
+A. I do not recollect, it seems to me that when Charles went to start Mr. Idle went out of the house with him. q.
+Did Mr Idle return to the house?
+A. I cannot recollect. q.
+Was William Cornwell there at that time?
+A. If he was I have forgotten it. q.
+What was the conversation that passed between Idle & you Just before I called you to the book?
+A. We were talking about me executing Cornwells property. quest. by Compts.
 What time of the night was it that I was at your house?
-A. I cannot tell, it after dark.
-Q. By Deft.
-Is not Maj'r A. Frisbee and Mr. P. Gaines at enmity?
+A. I cannot tell, it after dark. q.
+By Deft.
+Is not Maj'r A. Frisbie and M. P. Gaines at enmity?
 A. I cannot say.
-And further this dpt sais not Polly Barker x her mark Sworn to and acknowledged before me this 24th Dec 1808.
-Nath'l Frisbee
+And further this dft sais not Polly x her mark Barker Sworn to and acknowledged before me this 24th Dec 1808.
+Nath'l Frisbie